Reinvent your leftovers with this easy Shredded Chicken and Black Bean Nachos recipe — it’s sure to be a hit!

 But I had an epiphany recently.
 If the chicken’s flavor was more Tex-Mex then it would blend in better.
 It’s a matter of narrowing the gap between the flavors.
 So I tried it (what good is a theory if you don’t?).
 It worked.
 All it takes is shredding the chicken and mixing it with a little salsa to make it a perfect nacho topping.
 Sweet.

-Making these nachos, which make a perfect easy dinner, is simple as can be.
+Making this Shredded Chicken and Black Bean Nachos recipe — a perfect easy dinner — is simple as can be.
 Tortilla chips are topped with the chicken mixture, a load of black beans and red peppers.
 Then it’s all baked with a blanket of cheddar.
 Serve it with salsa, sour cream, guacamole or whatever you love with your nachos.

 Did I mention that it’s ready in a mere 15 minutes, start to finish?
 Go ahead.
 Try them tonight.
 You totally have time.